zymos/audiobook_tools/README.md

 ### Tools

 #### google-cloud-tts.sh
-* Description: Creates audiobooks from ebooks using Google voice
+* Description: Creates audiobooks from ebooks using Google voice (text-to-speech)
 *	Requirements:
 	* ffmpeg
 	* Google Cloud SDK
-	* Calibre
+	* Calibre (ebooks to txt)

 #### audiobook_reencoder
-* Description: Re-encodes all mp3/m4b files in a directories, extracts cover art, and some basic audiobook stuff
+* Description: Re-encodes all mp3/m4b files in a directory, recursivly.
+	* Features:
+          * Encodes using ffmpeg
+          * Accepts mp3, m4b, m4a (todo maybe flac)
+          * Grabs audio files data using ffprobe, for re-encoding and embedding cover art
+          * Split into chapters (not implemented)
+          * Removes unneeded files (nfo/cue/m3u) (can be disabled)
+          * Add genre="Audiobook" (can be disabled)
+          * Normalize volume (can be disabled)
+		  *	Won't re-encode if it is obvious it has been done before (can be forced)
+          * Cover art:
+              * Extracts cover art to cover.jpg (can be disabled)
+              * Embeds cover art to each audiofile (can be disabled)
+              * If directory contains multiple different audiobooks it won't try extract/embed cover art
+              * Can delete original image file, after embedding (not default)

 * Requirments
-	* ffmpeg
+	* ffmpeg and ffprobe
-	* id3v2
+	* python

 #### audio_extract_cover_art
 * Description: Extracts the cover art from mp3s, recursivly